saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 ### We spend a lot of time gathering and cleaning data from different publicly available sources (~300GB) and now we are sharing the final ready-to-use CSV file with you .
 Please cite our papers which are all related to crop yield prediction if you use our data or codes.
 Thanks!

+## Downloading the Data

+### To get the download link for of the full data and just for academic purposes (Non-commercial), please send your requset to the following email:

+skhaki@iastate.edu

 ```
 @article{Khaki_2020,
    title={A CNN-RNN Framework for Crop Yield Prediction},